-This may explain why resilience expert Ann S. Masten has found that resilience, far from being exceptional, is actually quite common.
+Expert Ann S. Masten has found that resilience, far from being exceptional, is actually quite common.
 She called this the “ordinary magic”6.

 Human brains are malleable.
 This malleability or “plasticity” is greatest in early childhood.
 So the earlier we start strengthening our children’s capacity to resist stress, the better.
 Although possible, it’s much harder to rewire our brains as we grow older.

-As we work to build resilience, it’s important to remember that resilience is an ongoing process, not a fixed point or end goal7.
+It’s important to remember that resilience is an ongoing process, not a fixed point or end goal7.

-From Resilience Theory, the conceptual framework psychologists use to understand how resilience works, we know that resilience fluctuates over time and circumstances.
+From Resilience Theory, the conceptual framework psychologists use to understand how resilience works, we know that it fluctuates over time and circumstances.
 A child may struggle in one domain but adapt well in another.
 The child may also be more or less resilient at different points in time2,8.

-Final Thoughts on Resilience
+Final Thoughts on Resilience in Children